twobithack/hues-of-life/README.md

 Conway's Game of Life, now in color.

-## Touch Controls
+## Controls

-Touch and swipe to spawn cells of a random color.

-## Mouse and Keyboard Controls
+### Mouse and Keyboard

 <kbd>Space</kbd> to pause and resume simulation.

-Left-click to spawn cells.
+Left-click and drag the cursor to spawn new cells.
 Select color of new cells via keyboard keys:

 <kbd>R</kbd> - red
 <kbd>G</kbd> - green